 python -m src.pipelines.loop_triggers_to_outreach

 And yes, inspect the full endpoint docs in https://nubela.co/llms-full.txt when wiring parameters, pagination, retries, and endpoint-specific schemas.
-A blog post should teach you the architecture.
-It should not pretend to replace the whole API reference.
+The article gives you the architecture.
+The docs give you the sharp edges.

 What to measure

-Track performance by loop, not just in aggregate.
+Track this by loop source, not just in aggregate:

 - suppression rate